 STAR Cancer Rehabilitation Program

-Riverside is proud to offer the STAR Program (Survivorship Training and Rehab) to cancer survivors.
+Riverside is proud to offer the STAR Program to cancer survivors.
+STAR is short for Survivorship Training and Rehab.
 This innovative, certified program helps survivors manage the physical and emotional effects of cancer treatment, including fatigue, weakness, insomnia, memory loss, fear, anxiety and depression.

 Riverside Hospice provides bereavement support to assist adults in adjustments during the initial period of mourning and into the actual work of grief after the death of a loved one.
 To assist in this process, group and individual counseling are provided to those who are in need of this service.
 There is an evening group, which meets the second and fourth Thursday of each month.